How do changing hormone levels affect your risk of developing osteoarthritis and rheumatoid arthritis, and what can you do about it?

 The Better Gut is an award-winning probiotic supplement containing strains of bacteria chosen specifically to improve your health during perimenopause and menopause.
 They can help with symptoms including:

-Get 10% off your first The Better Gut order when you join our newsletter.
+Get 10% off your first order of The Better Gut with the discount code WELCOME10.

 Does menopause arthritis go away?